 I have always kept myself fit, be that through practicing Karate, something I did a couple of times a week for several years, although that brought me a few injuries including two fractured knuckles picked up in a karate tournament: I wouldn’t have minded but I didn’t even win my fight.
-On a positive side it did probably save me from a couple of beatings over the years.
-Something that did keep me fit was a morning exercise routine as soon as I got up, and which I still do each day.
-For most of my life this has included a run.
+On the positive side, it did probably save me from a couple of beatings over the years.
+Something that did keep me fit was a morning exercise routine as soon as I got up, which I still do each day.
+For most of my life, this has included a run.
 When I was with the Auxiliary Air Force, I thought it would be nice to enter a team in the Lincoln Half Marathon and raise some money for charity.
 I hadn’t run one before, but I felt that as I was reasonably fit and as I went running each day, I wouldn’t have any problems with it.
 Fortunately, I was right, I didn’t have any problems, so I enjoyed it.
 So much in fact that it was to become an annual event for me, and we made it a Squadron event by submitting a team to raise money for charity.

 As I had enjoyed that, I decided that I wanted to do a full marathon but not just any marathon; I wanted to do the London Marathon.
 As an individual, it is not easy to get a place and I tried for several years but kept getting rejected.
 In 2002, I was complaining to Mark, my stepson, that I had once again been rejected.
 Mark was at the time working for BBC Radio 5 as a sports programme producer, so he said he would see what he could do.
-It wasn’t long before I received a guaranteed acceptance form, so at last I had a place.
+It wasn’t long before I received a guaranteed acceptance form, so, at last, I had a place.

-While I could do the half-marathon without too much training, I knew that to complete the full 26.2 mile marathon would require some real training.
-If I take something on, I put in one hundred per cent effort and dedication, so I set about doing just that.
+While I could do the half-marathon without too much training, I knew that completing the full 26.2-mile marathon would require some real training.
+If I take something on, I put in one hundred percent effort and dedication, so I set about doing just that.
 My training went well but three weeks before the event one of my knees started to hurt.
 I reigned back and even took a few days off in the hope that it would heal.
 Unfortunately, when I started running again the knee played up.
 I decided therefore that I would curtail my training in the hope that it would be okay for the actual event.
 I had decided that as it had taken me so many attempts to get a place, I was going to do it even if I had to crawl around on my hands and knees.
 The other thing was that I had obtained a fair amount of sponsorship and didn’t want to let my sponsors down.

 The organisation I ran for was the Osteoporosis Society.
 Val had just been diagnosed with osteoporosis so I wrote to them saying that I had obtained a place in the London Marathon and that I would like to run in aid of them.
-They were delighted and sent me a ‘bag of goodies’ which included a T-shirt with my name on, something that was to prove a real asset during the race.
+They were delighted and sent me a ‘bag of goodies’ which included a T-shirt with my name on it, something that was to prove a real asset during the race.

 The day before, Val and I drove down to London and stayed with Mark.
-The next morning, I took the tube to the start line, registered and changed into my running kit.
+The next morning, I took the tube to the start line, registered, and changed into my running kit.
 Other than the elite runners, competitors join the start line according to how long they expect to take to complete the course.
 One thing I had decided was that I wasn’t going to push myself, just ensure that I complete it so I would run my own race and not get forced into running faster than I felt I could do.
 That is exactly what I did and despite the niggle of my knee, I didn’t feel too bad.

 They talk about ‘Hitting the Wall’ when you become extremely fatigued, which is caused by the depletion of glycogen stores in the liver and muscles.
 I kept expecting to reach that point, but fortunately never did.
 That might have been because I was reasonably well prepared, and I wasn’t pushing myself too much.
 The key goals for me were not the time it would take me but completing it and enjoying it.
 Enjoy it I did.
 The atmosphere was terrific as the crowd provided so much encouragement and the other competitors were mainly there to enjoy it also.
 After the race, I was asked if I met any interesting people.
 I could tell them that I ran along a bit with a gorilla and a chicken who certainly were, and generally people were quite happy to chat while running along.

 Periodically I would drop into a walk, and I found that beneficial.
-The crowd were brilliant with their clapping and encouragement and having my name on my T-shirt frequently generated shouts of, “Come on Ron” which buoyed me up.
+The crowd was brilliant with their clapping and encouragement and having my name on my T-shirt frequently generated shouts of, “Come on Ron” which buoyed me up.

 One problem was the porta-loos as that involved waiting in a long queue and, although it meant you could have a bit of a rest, it also added considerably to one’s time.
-On one occasion, I noticed a continuous stream of people running down a track some way in front of me and thought that indicated a loo break, so I also took the turn and went down to what was a rough courtyard surrounded by bushes.
+On one occasion, I noticed a continuous stream of people running down a track someway in front of me and thought that indicated a loo break, so I also took the turn and went down to what was a rough courtyard surrounded by bushes.
 As I entered, I noticed a couple of ladies squatting to my right and a group of men lined up against the bushes in front of me as though they were lined up for a firing squad.
 I joined them and very quickly I was back out on the road and on my way.

 Val and Mark had decided to watch for me during the course of the run and then go to the finish line.
 Mark had access to the VIP stand so they were able to sit and wait for me there.
 In due course, I reached the Mall where the race ended.
-They were surprised how fit I looked as I ran past them and across the finish line.
+They were surprised at how fit I looked as I ran past them and across the finish line.
 Being given my medal was a feeling of great relief and satisfaction, although it never occurred to me that I wouldn’t finish.
 If I set my mind to something I will do it, regardless of the obstacles, be they physical or mental.

 It took me over five hours, but my knee held out and I really enjoyed it.
-Following the race, I was fine except the next few days when most of my body ached.
+Following the race, I was fine except for the next few days when most of my body ached.
 After I sent the money that I had received in sponsorship to the Osteoporosis Society, they asked if I would like to run for them the following year.
 I declined.
 I had wanted to do the London Marathon for a long time.
 Now I had done it and really enjoyed it, I didn’t want to go back again and not enjoy it.

 Me crossing the finishing line having completed the London Marathon 2002.

 Like many things in my life, I got into guest speaking for cruise ships purely by accident.
 Most cruises have guest speakers and, on one ship Val and I went on, the speaker was terrible.
 I thought “I could do better than that”.
 I was a visiting lecturer at the Nottingham Trent University so I had some credibility and wrote to the cruise line P&O asking if they would be interested in me.
-They responded asking me for my CV and what I could offer by way of talks, which I sent.
+They responded by asking me for my CV and what I could offer by way of talks, which I sent.
 I had a call from a lady asking if I could call down to Southampton to see her, which I duly did.
 We got on very well and at the end of the meeting, she asked if I could do a cruise for her in two weeks’ time in the Caribbean.
 Unfortunately, it was in term time so I couldn’t, so I had to turn it down.
 She said that she would get back to me with something else.
 In a few weeks, she did but that too was in term time so I couldn’t do that one either.
 The next time she contacted me I was also unavailable.
 I really thought I had blown it, refusing three times, but a month or so later, she asked me again and I was free to do it.
 I have been working for that company now for many years.

 The talks I do on cruises are on the history and architecture of the places that people may see during the cruise, although I also speak on other iconic buildings and sites around the world.
-I am passionate about history and architecture, and love to share that passion with others.
-I believe that if people are aware of a historical site’s background, the individuals connected to it and the significant events that shaped its history, it makes visiting the site that much more interesting for them.
+I am passionate about history and architecture and love to share that passion with others.
+I believe that if people are aware of a historical site’s background, the individuals connected to it, and the significant events that shaped its history, it makes visiting the site that much more interesting for them.
 My talks always strive to give the listeners a complete picture of each place.

 I would only do talks on places that I had been to, although I did make one exception.
 That was the Panama Canal.
 I had always wanted to go through the Panama Canal and one day I had a phone call from one of P&O’s bookers to offer me another cruise.
 We were talking and I mentioned that one place that I really wanted to go was through the Panama Canal, adding that I could do a talk on it.
-She said that she had a cruise going though it later in the year and could pencil me in if I liked, which I jumped at.
+She said that she had a cruise going through it later in the year and could pencil me in if I liked, which I jumped at.
 A couple of months later I had the offer of that cruise.
-Subsequently I have been through the canal on six occasions, and I still marvel at the engineering achievement.
+Subsequently, I have been through the canal on six occasions, and I still marvel at the engineering achievement.
 On one cruise I had a couple approach me and said that I was the reason they were on that cruise.
-They had been on another cruise where I was the guest speaker, and I did one of my talks on the Canal, where upon they decided that they wanted to go through it.
+They had been on another cruise where I was the guest speaker, and I did one of my talks on the Canal, whereupon they decided that they wanted to go through it.